On Gauging Finite Symmetries by Higher Gauging Condensation Defects: Acknowledgement

 \section{Acknowledgement}

-We especially thank Zipei Zhang for collaboration in parts of this work.
 We thank Ken Intriligator, Zhengdi Sun, Yi-Zhuang You, John McGreevy, Tarun Grover, Daniel E. Parker, Oren Bergman, Aiden Sheckler, and Linhao Li for helpful discussions.
-E.Y.Y. is supported by Simons Foundation award 568420 (Simons Investigator) and award 888994 (The Simons Collaboration on Global Categorical Symmetries).
+E.Y.Y. and Z.Z. are supported by Simons Foundation award 568420 (Simons Investigator) and award 888994 (The Simons Collaboration on Global Categorical Symmetries).
 Y.X. thanks the hospitality of Kavli Institute of Theoretical Physics (KITP), where part of this work was completed during the program: Learning the Fine Structure of Quantum Dynamics in Programmable Quantum Matter.
 This research was supported in part by grant NSF PHY-2309135 to the KITP.

 \begin{appendix}